 Many species are seen or heard only during their breeding seasons when they migrate to and from their breeding ponds.
 Others are active throughout the year, but only at night or after heavy rains.
-Some species will only be seen when specifically searched for, and even then they may prove elusive.
+Some species will only be seen when specifically searched for, and even then they may be hard to find.

-Wetland and upland habitat loss, fragmentation and/or degradation, and collection for commercial purposes (research and pets) are the major threats to these organisms.
-NAP monitors potential and known locations of herpetofauna (within City of Ann Arbor park land) to determine species diversity, distribution, and relative abundance.
+Wetland and upland habitat loss, fragmentation and/or degradation, and collection for research and pets are major threats to these organisms.
+NAP monitors herpetofauna within City of Ann Arbor park land to determine species diversity, distribution, and abundance.

 Help us by volunteering for one of our Natural Features Inventory events!